BiTE® technology: designed to ENGAGE T CELLS TO FIGHT CANCER

 BiTE® technology is designed to fight cancer cells

-The BiTE® molecule recruits a T cell to a cancer cell, leading to the formation of a cytolytic synapse4,10
+The BiTE® molecule is designed to recruit a T cell to bind to a cancer cell, leading to the formation of a cytolytic synapse4,10

 The T cell becomes activated, releasing perforin and granzymes; fusion of perforin with the cancer cell membrane allows granzymes to enter the cancer cell to induce apoptosis9,10

 Following cancer cell apoptosis, activated T cells release cytokines and produce additional perforin and granzymes that may allow T cells to target surrounding cancer cells; this potentially results in the serial lysis of multiple cancer cells by a single T cell4,10,11